Background Image

 The Affordable Care Act (ACA), passed in 2010, made significant changes to the coverage health insurance companies are required to offer.6 In particular, all long-term health insurance plans have to provide 10 essential health benefits, and the list includes substance use and mental health treatment.7

-The specific coverage you can take advantage of for substance use treatment will depend on your individual plan, but you can rely on Aetna to help you with the care you need so you can maximize the benefit of your insurance.8
+The specific coverage you can take advantage of for substance use treatment will depend on your individual plan, but you can rely on Aetna to help you with the care you need so you can maximize the benefit of your health insurance.8

 Talk to your doctor about your substance use and work with them to create a recovery plan that meets your needs.
 Then, take the steps required to change your life for the better.